bbirdsong2/weight-tracking/README.md

 This is an app for tracking real time weight and calorie intake from previous weight and intake measurements.

+To add new users, add to firebase with name and userId fields, then trigger GitHub pages build.

 ## Getting Started

 First, run the development server: